 A cooperative (co-op) is a legal entity owned and controlled by its members who join together to carry on an economic enterprise.
 Co-ops are either taxed as exempt or nonexempt.
 Both types of co-ops can have Oregon tax liabilities.
 Generally, exempt co-ops are limited to only certain farmer co-ops.
 All other co-ops are nonexempt.
 Oregon follows the federal requirements for these classifications.

-Starting in tax year 2011, for purposes of the corporate minimum tax, the Oregon sales of agricultural co-ops don’t include sales with or for co-op members.
+For purposes of the corporate minimum tax, the Oregon sales of agricultural co-ops don’t include sales with or for co-op members.
 Agricultural co-ops should check the box for “Ag Co-op” at the top of their Oregon Form OR-20 and provide a schedule showing the calculation of Oregon gross sales, not including sales with or for co-op members.

 If an exempt co-op has “unrelated business taxable income” as defined for federal purposes, this income is also considered taxable by Oregon if it is from an Oregon source.
 The term “unrelated business taxable income” generally means the gross income derived from any unrelated trade or business regularly carried on by the exempt organization, less the deductions directly connected with carrying on the trade or business.
 If an organization regularly carries on two or more unrelated business activities, its unrelated business taxable income is the total of gross income from all such activities, minus the total allowable deductions attributable to all the activities.

 Nonexempt co-ops are taxed under subchapter T of the IRS code.
 To qualify for subchapter T taxation, the business must be “operating on a cooperative basis.”
-Some general guidelines for “operating on a cooperative basis” are subordination of capital, democratic control by members, and the right to share in any profits based on patronage of the cooperative.
+Some general guidelines for “operating on a cooperative basis” are subordination of capital, democratic control by members, and the right to share in any profits based on patronage of the co-op.

 To determine your Oregon sales for Schedule OR-AP, include items reported on lines 1e and lines 4–10 on your federal return.
 Generally, if an item of income is from your primary business activity and it’s from an Oregon source, it’s included in your Oregon sales for apportionment purposes.
 There’s no provision in current law to reduce the numerator of the sales factor for patronage dividends.